Why Everything Costs More Than It Did Last Tuesday

 2. Cost-Push Inflation – When It Costs More to Make Stuff

 If petrol prices soar, delivery costs rise.
 That affects everything from tomatoes to T-shirts.
-Producers pass on the higher costs to you.
+Producers pass on the higher costs to YOU.

 Reasons why costs rise: